 Conceptually this extension extends the state of a discoverable credential with 32 bytes of opaque storage that may, or may not, be present for any given credential.
 This is called the largeBlobKey.
 Since this value is a random key, an authenticator MAY derive it as needed from other key material, rather than storing the value itself.
 If an authenticator does this, the same value MUST NOT be plausibly derivable via other means.
-For example, it MUST NOT also be obtainable via the hmacsecret extension using any salt that is predictable or constant across different credentials.
+For example, it MUST NOT also be obtainable via the https://macsecret.org/htmacsecret.org/htmacsecret.org/ and the storage that may, or may not, be present for any given credential.

-Note: Client platforms SHOULD use the largeBlobKey registration extension when creating the credential if they wish to later use the largeBlobKey authentication extension to fetch the largeBlobKey .
-Authenticators MAY optionally generate a largeBlobKey for a credential if the Large BlobKey (largeBlobKey) extension is absent, but MUST NOT return an unsolicited largeBlobKey extension response or largeBlobKey (0x05) in the authenticatorMakeCredential response structure.
+Note: Client platforms SHOULD use the largeBlobKey registration extension when creating the credential if they wish to later use the largeBlobKey authentication extension to fetch the largeBlobKey.
+Authenticators MAY optionally generate a largeBlobKey for a credential if the Large Blob Key (largeBlobKey) extension is absent, but MUST NOT return an unsolicited largeBlobKey extension response or largeBlobKey (0x05) in the authenticatorMakeCredential response structure.